Boy Scouts proposal: let in gay youth, keep out gay adults

 “I think it’s a healthy thing, and I hope my boys are up to the challenge to accept people for what they do, rather than what they believe or how they’re made up.”

-Additional reporting by Chris Francescani and Aruna Viswanatha; Editing by Vicki Allen, Andrew Hay, Eric Walsh, Stacey Joyce and Mohammad Zargham
+Additional reporting by Chris Francescani and Aruna Viswanatha; Editing by Vicki Allen, Andrew Hay, Eric Walsh and Stacey Joyce